Manuscript and Archival Materials

 Finding Manuscripts and Archival Material in the Library’s Collection

-Although only a portion of the collection has been cataloged in Orbis, the Yale University online catalog, including most bound manuscript volumes and recent acquisitions, the rest is accessible through a number of card indices and unpublished finding aids at the Library in Farmington.
+Although only a portion of the collection has been cataloged in Orbis, the Yale University online catalog, and Quicksearch Books+, including most bound manuscript volumes and recent acquisitions, the rest is accessible through a number of card indices and unpublished finding aids at the library in Farmington.

 The manuscript collection has been described in several articles in the Yale University Library Gazette listed below. *Please note these articles are from JSTOR and only available to the Yale community.